Alpha Chi: Membership

-The Alpha Chi Honor Society is open to college juniors, seniors and graduate students who are in the top 10% of their class.
+The Alpha Chi Honor Society is open to college juniors, seniors, and graduate students in the top ten percent of their class.
 Invitations to join the organization are issued directly to eligible students by faculty advisors of active Alpha Chi chapters.
-The society inducts about 10,000 new members each year through its 300 currently active chapters.
+The society inducts about 11,000 new members each year through its 300 currently active chapters.
+Membership is for life.